 The latest update by the World Health Organisation on 22 September stated that there are now 61 countries affected by Zika.
 In the past week, Saint Kitts and Nevis (Carribean islands) had Zika cases for the first time, and Guatemala reported its first Zika-linked microcephaly case.
 The number of Zika cases worldwide thus seems to be increasing.
 However, one good news is that since the Paralympic Games ended in Rio on 18 September, there has been no notification of Zika spread through this event as yet (there was no reported spread due to the Oympics, either) (5, 6).
 Nevertheless, WHO still advises those who have been to Rio to consider sexual abstinence for at least 6 months upon return.

 In sum, despite new locations still being hit by Zika globally, Singapore is handling the situation quite well.
 Efforts should remain conscientious, and premises that do not have a comprehensive mosquito management programme should not take the improving situation for granted.
 Ideally, misting should be conducted weekly at external areas (as a mosquito takes about 3 – 8 days from larva to adult), especially if there is thick vegetation or widely landscaped areas (that provides many potential breeding spots).
 Besides misting, Zone Treatment can also serve as a physical barrier, preventing mosquitoes from entering indoors.
-For more information on Zone Treatment, you can refer to our previous blogpost here.

 If you are unsure about what is required with regards to protecting your premises from mosquitoes, do consult with ORIGIN.
 We can provide you with customised solutions for your area.